Ambarvale

 Ambarvale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely impacting the area: Greater Macarthur Growth Area, Ambarvale Place Masterplan & Redevelopment, Kerridge Release Area (Ambarvale South), and Spring Farm Riverside Estate.
-These are detailed below as they are most relevant.
+AreaSearch has identified four projects that may impact this area.
+Notable projects include Greater Macarthur Growth Area, Ambarvale Place Masterplan & Redevelopment, Kerridge Release Area (Ambarvale South), and Spring Farm Riverside Estate.
+Relevant details are listed below.

 Professional plan users can use the search below to filter and access additional projects.